São Bernardo do Campo: Public transportation

 Public transportation in São Bernardo do Campo is provided by ETCSBC (Empresa de Transporte Coletivo de São Bernardo do Campo) and EMTU (Empresa Metropolitana de Transportes Urbanos, "Metropolitan Urban Transport Company").

-Local bus service is provided by SBCTrans - Consórcio São Bernardo Transportes, which has owned the rights to operate the ETCSBC - Empresa de Transporte Coletivo de São Bernardo do Campo routes in 1998.
+Local bus service is provided by SBCTrans – Consórcio São Bernardo Transportes, which has owned the rights to operate the ETCSBC – Empresa de Transporte Coletivo de São Bernardo do Campo routes in 1998.
 Buses and minibuses are used in this operation.
 Intercity buses are also available connecting São Bernardo do Campo to Diadema, Mauá, Osasco, Ribeirão Pires, Rio Grande da Serra, Santo André, São Caetano do Sul and São Paulo.
-Many bus companies operate such routes under permission of EMTU - Empresa Metropolitana de Transportes Urbanos de São Paulo, a state-owned company.
+Many bus companies operate such routes under permission of EMTU – Empresa Metropolitana de Transportes Urbanos de São Paulo, a state-owned company.

 EMTU is also responsible for the Corredor São Mateus-Jabaquara bus system, connecting Diadema, Santo André, Mauá and South and East regions of São Paulo.
-It is operated by METRA - Sistema Metropolitano de Transportes.
+It is operated by METRA – Sistema Metropolitano de Transportes.
 As it uses a busway in most of its path, it is considered a bus Rapid Transit system.
 It also provides access to Line 1 of São Paulo Metro thru Jabaquara terminal, the Jabaquara Bus Terminal and Line 10 of the commuter rail CPTM in Santo André station.
 This bus system is often called as trolleybus system as it employs many trolley buses.
 This system is considered part of the Metropolitan Transport Network of São Paulo.

-The integration among local bus service, intercity buses and trolleybus system can be done at Ferrazópolis Bus Terminal and São Bernardo Bus Terminal.
-The latter is located beside Terminal Rodoviário João Setti, a bus terminal which also provides long-distance and interstate bus routes, giving access to the coast and countryside of São Paulo, Santa Catarina, Paraná, Rio de Janeiro, Minas Gerais, Bahia, Ceará, Paraíba, Mato Grosso and Rondônia states, as well as the Brazilian capital Brasília.
+The integration among local bus service, intercity buses and trolleybus system can be done at Ferrazópolis Terminal, São Bernardo Terminal and João Setti Terminal.
+The Terminal Rodoviário Alvarenga, is located in a neighborhood with easy access to major highways, as well asprovides long-distance and interstate bus routes, giving access to the coast and countryside of São Paulo, Santa Catarina, Paraná, Rio de Janeiro, Minas Gerais, Bahia, Ceará, Paraíba, Mato Grosso and Rondônia states, as well as the Brazilian capital Brasília.

 Media

 SBC is also known because of the number of small Newspapers that the city has, for example: Jornal da Balsa, Jornal Hoje, Tribuna do ABCD, and more.

 There is the Diário do Grande ABC a daily news about all region, the paper is located in Santo André, but it is distributed in all ABC and some parts of São Paulo.

+In telecommunications, the city was served by Companhia Telefônica da Borda do Campo.
+In July 1998, this company was acquired by Telefónica, which adopted the Vivo brand in 2012.
+The company is currently an operator of cell phones, fixed lines, internet (fiber optics/4G) and television (satellite and cable).